aoliverio/content/docs/index.md

 # Welcome to Content Docs

-Content Management System backend, is a Builder extension.
+A CakePHP 3.x plugin for Content Management System solution in Bootstrap style.